zhangxiao2018/zhangxiao2018.github.io/_posts/2018-04-05-Poster-3D-PRINTING-APPLICATIONS-FOR-FOOD-IN-HOSPITALS-site-launched.md

 ---

 <p>Thanks for Flexible Electronics & Additive Printing Laborotory (FEAP) &&& In-situ Characterization of Additive Printing Laboratory (iCAP).
-This poster is shown in the competition of Department of Food Science and Human Nutrition, Iowa State University
+This poster is shown in the competition of Department of Food Science and Human Nutrition, Iowa State University in April,2018.